DenOfEquity/StableCascade-for-webUI/README.md

 <details>
 <summary>Change log</summary>

+#### 13/08/2024 ####
+* added **SoteDiffusion v2** by [Disty](https://huggingface.co/Disty0) to the models list
+* **fp16** toggle button forces usage of float16, even if bfloat16 if available.
+Disabled means automatic selection based on Torch, preferring bfloat16 as that's what the official weights use.
+Sote Diffusion weights are fp16.
+* added scheduler for decoder (stage B).
+Didn't include this previously as it has relatively little effect.
+* tweaked UI so it works better with Gradio4

 #### 27/07/2024 ####
 * added possible mis-feature of using image embeds as negatives
 * added option to keep models in memory.
 Saves load time, which could be important if running from a slow hard drive.
 With Cascade, this seems like a good option to always have enabled and may become default behaviour in a later update.